Blind Willie McTell

-Blind Willie McTell (born William Samuel McTier; May 5, 1898 – August 19, 1959) was a Piedmont blues and ragtime singer and guitarist.
-He played with a fluid, syncopated fingerstyle guitar technique, common among many exponents of Piedmont blues.
-Unlike his contemporaries, he came to use twelve-string guitars exclusively.
-McTell was also an adept slide guitarist, unusual among ragtime bluesmen.
-His vocal style, a smooth and often laid-back tenor, differed greatly from many of the harsher voices of Delta bluesmen such as Charley Patton.
-McTell performed in various musical styles, including blues, ragtime, religious music and hokum.
+Blind Willie McTell (born William Samuel McTier; May 5, 1898 – August 19, 1959) was an American Piedmont blues and ragtime singer, songwriter and guitarist.
+He played in a fluid, syncopated finger picking guitar style common among many East Coast, Piedmont blues players.
+Like his Atlanta contemporaries, he came to use twelve-string guitars exclusively.
+McTell was also adept at slide guitar, unusual among ragtime bluesmen.
+He sang in a smooth and often laid-back tenor which differed greatly from the harsher voices of many Delta bluesmen such as Charley Patton.
+He performed in various musical styles including blues, ragtime, religious music, and hokum and recorded more than 120 titles during fourteen recording sessions.